Depression in pregnancy

 It’s not uncommon for women to experience changing emotions during pregnancy - you may feel moody or tearful or angry from time to time.
 However, if you feel that you are tired all the time, have lost interest in yourself or your pregnancy, always feel down or anxious or angry, or can’t sleep, then you may have prenatal depression.

 Pregnancy is generally seen as a time of cheerfulness, fulfilment and joy.
-Perhaps because of this, depression in pregnancy can be difficult both for you and the people around you to accept and recognise.
+Perhaps because of this, depression in pregnancy can be difficult both for women and the people around them to accept and recognise.

 Common concerns include:

 - How you feel about going through such a major life-stage changing event.

 - The restrictions to your lifestyle that motherhood will place on you.

 - How your partner or family feel about the baby.

 - How depression during pregnancy could impact your relationships

 Although these concerns are not uncommon, depression in pregnancy, symptoms or worries should not be ignored.
 There are various antenatal depression treatments that can help if you are feeling low during pregnancy.
 Depression can be helped with support and a positive outlook.